kowusu01/TwitterApiStream/README.md

  ## future work
  - set up a Kafka server to publish tweet data
- - configure the Data Provider component to act as a Kafker producer
+ - configure the Data Provider component to act as a Kafka producer
- - Implement the Data Consumer components and cofigure it to act as Kafks consumer
+ - Implement the Data Consumer components and cofigure it to act as Kafka consumer
  - add docker support and dockerize individual projects to run on its own
  - deploy the app in a cluster with producer and consumers